-It is possible to set default to a nonexistent device or directory.; no error is reported when the SET DEFAULT command is executed.
-However, an error is reported when you try to perform an operation in the nonexistent directory or on the nonexistent device.
+If you set default to a nonexistent device or directory, no error messgage is displayed.
+However, when you try to perform an operation in the nonexistent directory or on the nonexistent device, an error message appears.

 SET DEFAULT [device:][dirspec]